Training and facilitation

-The National Youth Council of Catalonia (CNJC) has a team of people who are dedicated to training and facilitation and is available to the organisations.
-This team is tasked with providing different types of training and facilitation to any organisation that requests these services.
+The National Youth Council of Catalonia (CNJC) also has a team of workers dedicated to training and facilitation and who are available to organisations.

-The CNJC's team of trainers and facilitators strives to cater to the training needs of the association world by providing training in key topics and by assisting organisations and groups of young people in different processes.
+The CNJC’s team of trainers and facilitators seeks to cater to training needs in the association world by providing training in key topics, as well as mentoring in processes for organisations and groups of young people.

-It makes every effort to provide quality contents and to explore relevant topics for young people in-depth to ensure that youth associations and groups of young people bring these learnings into their day-to-day activity.
+It strives to provide quality content and to explore issues relevant to young people so as to encourage youth associations and groups of young people to leverage this learning in their day-to-day work.

 Would you like to receive training and/or facilitation?

-*The acceptance of applications from organisations by the CNJC is subject to budget availability and to the balance between organisations
+*The acceptance of applications from CNJC organisations is subject to budget availability and to a balanced distribution amongst organisations.

 Training paths

-This is a path that works on association-forming as a tool for youth participation.
-It can be addressed from a theoretical standpoint (why partner up, for what purposes and forms of entities).
-It also furnishes entities with tools to improve their internal (group) management and for project management purposes (plans of work, strategic plans).
+This path covers association-forming as a tool for youth participation.
+It deals with theoretical aspects (why partner up, for what purposes, and forms of organisations), while also furnishing organisations with tools to improve their internal (group) management and project management (work plans, strategic plan).

-This training path covers the beginnings of mainstream feminism and goes on to take in all the critical analyses straddling decolonial and anti-racist perspectives so that entities can work on the possible contribution that can be made by feminism, through its diverse approaches, to tackle the different challenges faced by them (acknowledgement of roles, inclusion of cultures and origins, question and answer dynamics…).
+This training path covers the beginnings of mainstream feminism and goes on to take in all the critical analyses straddling decolonial and anti-racist perspectives so that organisations can leverage the contributions to be made by feminism’s diverse approaches to tackle the different challenges faced by organisations (the acknowledgement of roles, inclusion of cultures and origins, question-and-answer dynamics…).

 How to be politically influential and not die in the attempt